Estimated reading time: 4 minutes

 Bidders are facing a diverse range of challenges – and one that I come across frequently is the pressure on teams, often from executives, to price bids within a certain range.
 Whilst this ensures that solutions are in line with budget projections and competitor pricing, it leaves me wondering whether this pressure is in fact conducive to score-worthy bidding…

-Fifty years ago, NASA put man on the moon.
+Over fifty years ago, NASA put man on the moon.
 While the world watched and marvelled at this achievement, Astronaut John Glenn, who just seven years before had become the first American to orbit the Earth, was questioning the way that NASA spaceships are procured.

 Simply put, the lowest bidder always won.
 Not ideal when your life – and the success of your mission and the future of space exploration – relies on the equipment!
 I’m sure we can all empathise with his sentiment, but fast forwarding to today, has the way public authorities procure changed much since the first moon landing?